andresarmento/modbus-esp8266/README.md

-# Modbus Master/Slave Library for ESP8266/ESP32 v2.0.ALFA
+# Modbus Master-Slave Library for ESP8266/ESP32

+#v2.0.BETA

 This library allows your ESP8266/ESP32 to communicate via Modbus protocol.
 The Modbus is a master-slave protocol used in industrial automation and can be used in other areas, such as home automation.